-- if we decide to wind it up; - if we are required to wind-up the fund by law; - on any date stated in the Governing Document; or - the date on which the investors agree to close the fund by special resolution.
+- if we decide to wind it up; - if we are required to wind-up the fund by law; or - on any date stated in the Governing Document.

 If a fund is wound up, we will sell all the assets of the fund and, after providing for claims and liabilities (including fees and taxes); distribute the balance to investors in proportion to their holdings.